 Happy, happier, happiest.
 There are no such superlatives for holy.
 So the English translators gave us holy, holy, holy.
 Or so I’ve heard.

-That’s says it.
-Anybody you’ve seen in the mirror or across the table free from sin and sinful affections?
-No?
-Me either.
+Is anybody you’ve seen in the mirror or across the table free from sin and sinful affections?

 None except GOD.
 Holy, holy, holy.